-Remote workforce management is made infinitely easier with a solution that’s mobile first.
-The app should be simple to use, intuitive and require little (or even zero) training or instructions.
+Remote workforce management is made infinitely easier with a solution that’s mobile-first.
+The app should be simple to use, intuitive, and require little (or even zero) training or instructions.
 Employees should be able to see their schedules, managers should be able to approve shifts being switched, and everything should be seamless.
 The best apps make our lives easier, look great, are super clear and enjoyable to use.
 Any WFM app you use for remote workforce management should be exactly the same.

 2. Does it let you respond instantly to events outside of your control?

-A WFM app enables flexible working by giving your employees the power to easily switch shifts while at the same time giving your managers a simple toolkit to make more shifts available and fill open shifts - functions which can also be automated with advances in AI and machine learning.
+A WFM app enables flexible working by giving your employees the power to easily switch shifts while at the same time giving your managers a simple toolkit to make more shifts available and fill open shifts - functions that can also be automated with advances in AI and machine learning.

 3. Can it provide accurate forecasts?

 Poor, inaccurate forecasting can cost you in many different ways.
-By not scheduling enough staff to meet demand you can lose out on sales and, on the flip side, scheduling too many staff can see your labor cost spiral out of control.
+By not scheduling enough staff to meet the demand you can lose out on sales and, on the flip side, scheduling too many staff can see your labor cost spiral out of control.

 Demand forecasting is key to a good schedule.
-For example, in food delivery logistics, being able to accurately say what you expect in terms of orders received, where they come from, what size they are, and where they are going will enable you to create a much smarter and effective schedule.
-While in retail, 3-7% of sales are lost due to rigid scheduling, understaffing and poor forecasting.
+For example, in food delivery logistics, being able to accurately say what you expect in terms of orders received, where they come from, what size they are, and where they are going will enable you to create a much smarter and more effective schedule.
+While in retail, 3-7% of sales are lost due to rigid scheduling, understaffing, and poor forecasting.